calmchowder/SlimeShooter/README.md

 # SlimeShooter

 A small game I made to practice using Unity.
 The files above only include the scripts (no sounds/models).
+All the models/animations were created by me in Aseprite.

 **Download:** http://www.mediafire.com/file/b5h5rfhrhjwfca7/Slime+Shooter.rar